apptension/saas-boilerplate/services/docs/docs/setup-aws/infrastructure-components.md

 - `staging` – more stable stage used to host a current code that is scheduled for production deployment.
 QA specialists test this environment before approving code to be deployed to production
 - `production` – the thing you don't touch on Friday at 4pm

+More details on how to create and deploy those will be described in [Creating application stage environment](/setup-aws/environment-stage) section.

 ## Main stack